 - When foster care, school, public health, child abuse and neglect, and juvenile or criminal justice systems are involved in their lives

 - Answer adolescent clients’ and patients’ questions about their legal rights in these areas

 - Describe the legal consequences of transmitting HIV to others

 Audience: All health and human services providers who work with or advocate for youth at risk or living with HIV and/or with a basic understanding of issues facing such adolescents.

-Location: New York, NY.
+Location: NYS webinar.
+This is an online training.
 For more information please, click here to register.

 Important Registration Information